 Labour Day has always included our families and in keeping with our tradition of having children’s activities at our events we also held a Labour Day colouring challenge.
 The challenge was open to all and submissions were posted on our social media pages from mid-August to mid-September.

 We want to thank you for helping us make this a successful virtual event and we wish you, your family and community a safe, healthy, calm and kind Labour Day.

 On November 11, delegates lay wreaths on behalf of the Labour Council at services in their community remembering the sacrifice and service of members of the armed forces.

-United Way of the Lower Mainland Labour Appreciation Dinner
+United Way of the Lower Mainland Labour Appreciation Night

-On Wednesday, November 21, 2018 the NWDLC will honour an individual with the Labour Community Service Award.
+On Thursday, December 3, 2020 at 6 pm the NWDLC will virtually honour an individual with the Labour Community Service Award.
 The award recognizes outstanding Labour activism and community service at the United Way event.

-The New Westminster & District Labour Council has selected Brother Raj Chouhan as our 2018 recipient of the Labour Community Service Award.
+The New Westminster & District Labour Council has selected Brother Walter Gerlach as our 2020 recipient of the Labour Community Service Award.

 National Day of Remembrance and Action on Violence Against Women

 Each December 6 in Canada commemorates the anniversary of the 1989 École Polytechnique massacre in which fourteen women were murdered and ten others injured.
-This year the vigil was held in Holland Park in Surrey.
+This year the vigil will be held virtually.Dec-6-2020-surrey